-Some areas of East Hagbourne lie in areas designated by the Environment Agency and Flood Zones 2 & 3 as detailed in the Character Assessment and shown in Figure 17.
+Some areas of East Hagbourne lie in areas designated by the Environment Agency as Flood Zones 2 & 3 as detailed in the Character Assessment and shown in Figure 17.
 Houses at Main Road around Parsonage Lane and at Tadley have been affected repeatedly in recent years.
-In July 2007, heavy rain caused flooding at depths of 100-350mm to seven houses with minor flooding to two more and four with water up to damp-course level9.
+In July 2007, heavy rain caused flooding at depths of 100-350mm to seven houses with minor flooding to two more and four with water up to damp-course level.
 Study of flood records showed at least six events since 1946 when flood discharges exceeded those of 2007, with the most recent of these being in 1990.
 Since 2007, further less severe events have occurred, notably in February 2008, January 2014 and winter 2014/15.

 The length of Hacca's Brook including the southern village plotlands are an important feature in absorbing high water levels.
 While heavy rainfall, perhaps accentuated by climate change, has been a factor in recent flood events, the 2007 report concluded that lack of regular stream maintenance was a significant factor.
 A group of local volunteers was formed and carries out regular checks and maintenance.
 The northern channel of Hacca's Brook which runs through Butts Piece and Lawson's Orchard under culverts is also susceptible to flooding and can overflow at Main Road near Parsonage Lane.
+This channel will provide controlled discharge of rain water from the allocated building site on Western Village Plotlands (Policy H3) and the developers have recently carried out work to improve the condition of the channel.

-9 East Hagbourne Parish Council Report to SODC on Flooding in East Hagbourne, 19th September 2007.
+East Hagbourne Parish Council Report to SODC on Flooding in East Hagbourne, 19th September 2007.

 Flood and water management are clearly matters that must be dealt with across a range of Government Departments and within the parish.
-SUDS (sustainable drainage systems) are likely to be promoted in the future and should be used in addition to traditional measures to provide maximum protection from future flooding events, both for the area of development and for those lying downstream.

-NPPF 100 says that development should not be permitted in areas of high flooding risk.
-In addition, NPPF 103 states that when determining planning applications, local planning authorities should ensure flood risk is not increased elsewhere.
-These duties are addressed in the Emerging Local Plan through Policy EP4, while ENV4 requires that new development must not harm the function or quality of watercourses.
+NPPF Para 159 says that inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk.
+In addition, NPPF Para 164 states that development should not increase flood risk elsewhere.
+These duties are addressed in the Local Plan through policy EP4, while policy ENV4 requires that new development must not harm the function, setting or biodiversity of watercourses.

-The Emerging Local Plan is informed by the South Oxfordshire District Council Strategic Flood Risk Assessment Update (2017).
+The Local Plan is informed by the South Oxfordshire District Council Strategic Flood Risk Assessment Update (2017).
 This provides a comprehensive methodology for management of flood issues and a history of past events.
 This history concentrates, however, on the larger events and the flood history (Table 5-1 and Appendix I) does not record the events in East Hagbourne.
 The need to take account of local and anecdotal evidence in assessing flood risk is acknowledged in section 3.4.7.

-Policy EP4 in the Emerging Local Plan provides a good general background for flood protection, but does not recognise the local details and history of flooding in East Hagbourne.
+Policy EP4 in the Local Plan provides a good general background for flood protection, but does not recognise the local details and history of flooding in East Hagbourne.
 The East Hagbourne Village Character and Landscape Assessment 2017 provides more local detail in Part 4, section 3.3.